Why a great LinkedIn profile?

 8. Keep it simple

 Back to the Seven Second Rule mentioned earlier.
-People will arrive at conclusions very swiftly so make it easy for people.
+People will arrive at conclusions very swiftly so make it easy for people work out very quickly what you’re about.
 Overlapping dates are out.
-Numerous contracts are out (unless you want a contract role perhaps).
+Numerous contracts are out (they take up a lot of space) unless you want a contract role.
 Minimise gaps: a useful tip is that LinkedIn now allows you to display only the year of your employment.
+Interesting business sidelines that you hustle from your kitchen table are out.

 9. A link on your CV